2020 Chevrolet Blazer vs 2020 Ford Edge

 The Blazer’s largest engine, the 3.6l V6, comes with an ample 308 horsepower.
-Enough to make you not concerned to merge on the highway, but more than lacking if you are looking to get pushed into your seatback.
+Enough to make you not concerned to merge on the highway, but more than lacking if you are looking to get pushed into your seat.

 The Edge, however, is available with a twin-turbo V6, putting out roughly 335 horsepower, and more importantly, 380 lb-ft of torque.
 That extra torque is what gives the Edge ST the punch it needs to feel like an actual performance SUV.
-Chevrolet would have a stout vehicle if they opted to put in a more ample powertrain, but they have limited engine options that would easily drop into the Blazer platform.
+Chevrolet would have a stout vehicle if they opted to put in a more ample powertrain, such as Ford did, but they have limited engine options that would easily drop into the Blazer platform.

 While we love the ST and are glad that we have it, a more aggressive “performance SUV’ would make sense from Ford.
-Performance SUVs are HOT right now, and the Germans have a high-performance version of ever SUV in the line-up.
+Performance SUVs are HOT right now, and the Germans have a high-performance version of every SUV in the line-up.
 The relatively tame in comparison offerings from the American brands are something of a disappointment.

 The Chevrolet Blazer has an impressive 64.2 cu. ft. with the seat folded, and a still-impressive 30.5 cu. ft. of cargo space with the seats folded.
 The front-seat passengers are granted 41 inches of legroom, 39.8 inches of headroom, and 59.1 inches of shoulder room.
 The interior feels slightly more closed than that of the Edge, however, the Camaro-inspired styling inside the cabin and the higher-end materials used make it a slightly more special place to be.

 To some of you, styling may not be the top priority, still for others, it may be all you are focusing on.
 Personally, styling is a very important part of my shopping list, but only if my other needs are filled as well (such as appropriate seating, cargo space, AWD, etc.).
-Both of these SUVs have some pretty solid styling, but I do have to say, I still have a favorite.
+Both of these SUVs have bold styling, but I do have to say, I still have a favorite.

 The 2020 Chevrolet Blazer is one of the most aggressively styled SUVs in the class.
 There are creases along the entire body, and the hard edges deflect light every which way.
 The angled body lines distract the eye from the massive doors and high beltline with tiny windows.
 When looked at from a side profile, it’s easy to see how high up the glass stats, and how small the greenhouse is compared to what SUVs used to be like.
 The “squinted eye” headlights and massive grill are very Camaro-esque and give the Blazer an overall aggressive look.
 Like its ready to take on any other SUVs in its way.